-During the Medicaid Coverage for the National DPP Demonstration Project, lifestyle coaches met the needs of program participants by incorporating low-budget recipe suggestions and culturally relevant food and exercise strategies.
+During the Medicaid Coverage for the National DPP Demonstration Project, Lifestyle Coaches met the needs of program participants by incorporating low-budget recipe suggestions and culturally relevant food and exercise strategies.
 They also allowed for program flexibility by implementing flexible make-up sessions that were held individually, in small groups, and over the phone; and allowed participants to bring family members or caregivers to class.
-Finally, the lifestyle coaches coordinated group outings such as fitness classes, group walks/runs, local grocery store tours, and trips to local farmers’ markets.
+Finally, the Lifestyle Coaches coordinated group outings such as fitness classes, group walks/runs, local grocery store tours, and trips to local farmers’ markets.

 Some of the participating MCOs and accountable care organizations (ACOs) addressed the needs of Medicaid beneficiaries by providing transportation vouchers, ride-shares, and/or free or reduced-price childcare.
-CDC-recognized organizations indicated that addressing these HRSNs was more effective at facilitating participant retention than offering monetary program supports.
+CDC-recognized organizations indicated that addressing these HRSN was more effective at facilitating participant retention than offering monetary program supports.

 For more information, see the Medicaid Coverage for the National DPP Demonstration Project Retention Brief.